vahidhedayati/grails-jenkins-plugin/README.md

 jiraCommentButton = "yes"
 // if you have wsprocess url - 2 buttons would appear buildOnlyButton = "yes"

+formType = "normal" // normal or remote
+// if remote define these:
+remoteController = 'Your controller that is being called' remoteAction = 'Your action'
 />
  ```
 customParams - if you have configured a processurl in your config you can pass values back